marcoscazaux/marcoscazaux/README.md

 # Hi, I'm Marcos Cazaux 👋🏼👨🏻‍💻
-I'm a Software Architect, Front-End and UX/UI specialist, focused on SAP Spartacus development and a Metaverse advocate.
+I'm a Software Architect, Front-End & UX/UI specialist, focused on SAP Spartacus development and a Metaverse advocate.

 With over 20 years of experience in IT, Marketing and Design, I have oriented my professional career to Web Development, Team and Technical Leader based in JavaScript / Typescript technologies (Angular, React, VueJS, etc.)